 CodeLogic for .NET Migration

 Making the shift from .NET Framework to .NET can be challenging and complex, especially for legacy applications.
 But for many organizations, the effort is ultimately worthwhile.
 Better performance and scalability, cross-platform support, greater security, and modern software architectures are some of the biggest benefits.
 But some technologies and data providers are not available in .NET, and porting third-party libraries can be a tedious, manual process.
-CodeLogic’s Continuous Software Intelligence (CSI) platform provides key insights into the relationships and dependencies within and across the applications and databases that are being migrated, allowing you to fully understand the scope of what your migration will entail.
+CodeLogic’s Continuous Software Intelligence (CSI) platform provides a comprehensive dependency graph with key insights into the relationships and dependencies within and across the applications and databases that are being migrated, allowing you to fully understand the scope of what your migration will entail.
 This accurate, comprehensive picture of your applications and their connections lets you minimize risk and maximize confidence for a successful .NET migration.

 Why move from .NET Framework to .NET?